Skip to content

 Views

-Finally, in the views folder, you create Views that build on these tables to support the given use case and summarize complex data into meaningful metrics, such as total_spend, purchase_frequency, and cross_sell_opportunities, providing actionable insights for the organization.
+Finally, in the views folder, you create metrics (a type of view) that build on these tables to support the given use case and summarize complex data into meaningful metrics, such as total_spend, purchase_frequency, and cross_sell_opportunities, providing actionable insights for the organization.

 The Meta section provides essential metadata for the metric, which includes the title and tags.
 This section helps categorize the metric within specific domains (such as sales, marketing) and use cases (e.g., customer segmentation, product recommendation).
 It also includes a tier to specify the approval level or validation status (e.g., DataCOE Approved).